This Mixed Berry Cobbler recipe is hands down my favorite berry dessert!

 - Lightly butter a gratin or baking dish, about 9″ x 13″ in size

-- Toss berries, sugar, 1-tablespoon flour, lemon juice, vanilla extract (or try almond extract), and salt together in the baking dish
+- Toss berries, sugar, 1 Tablespoon flour, lemon juice, vanilla extract (or almond extract), and salt together in the buttered baking dish

-- Place small pieces of the butter on top of the berry mixture
+- Place small pieces of cold butter (1 tsp total) on top of the berry mixture

 - PREPARING THE DOUGH: